Klaipeda District Tourism Information Center

 The people of Šiauliai say: "we took words from Samogitian, English and German and made them fit our puppet, and the sins were invented by a fisherman".
 At the homestead of shipwright J. Gižo, you will hear a short story about Lithuania Minor and why the locals spoke differently.
 In the museum's interactive exposition, you will watch a short documentary film in which the shipwright's daughter Eva Gižas speaks in the Shishionish (Lithuanian) dialect.
 Then, divided into two teams, you will play Jenga and pull large wooden blocks to try not to knock down the tower of blocks, and try to guess the word used by the Šišioniškės people written on the block you pull.
 The winning team with the most points is awarded.
 The youngest participants will be able to try on 19th-century chairs (skirts), shirshis (aprons) and waistcoats (waistcoats) and take a selfie.
 After learning to understand and communicate with the Shishonians, you will go to the ovingis (harbour) to look at the sheep (ships) and climb the Dreverna lookout tower.

-During the class at the Shipwright's Museum, you will learn about the history of weathervanes, their purpose, the signs of seaside settlements and other important features.
-You will see an authentic sailing boat weathervane that has survived.
-You will learn that on 26 June 1844, the government decree "On the proper order in the fishing business" was published.
-Each village along the lagoon was given a contrasting coloured sign and a fishing area.
-The wind turbines regulated fishing in the lagoon and thus contributed to the ecological state of the lagoon.
+During the activity at the Shipwright Museum, you will learn about the history of weather vanes, their purpose, the symbols of coastal settlements, and other important features.
+You will see an authentic weather vane that has survived to this day.
+You will learn that on June 26, 1844, a government decree was issued "On the Proper Order in the Fishing Industry."
+Each village located on the Curonian Lagoon was given a contrasting color symbol and a designated fishing area.
+The weather vanes regulated fishing in the Curonian Lagoon and thus contributed to the ecological condition of the lagoon.

-In the practical part of the workshop you will decorate a canvas reusable bag with a weathervane.
-You will receive four colours for colouring: blue, red, white and black, which are the colours used to paint the weathervanes.
-To make the bag washable and the decoration durable, you will smooth it with a vintage charcoal iron.
+In the practical part of the activity, you will decorate a reusable cloth bag with a weather vane.
+You will be given four colors for coloring: blue, red, white, and black, which are the colors used to paint weather vanes.
+To make the bag washable and the decoration durable, you will iron it with an old-fashioned coal iron.

-The education can be delivered remotely via Zoom or similar.
-The lesson will include a talk about weathervanes, illustrated with slides.
-Canvas bags will be sent via postage 3-5 days before the education.
+The educational program can be delivered remotely via Zoom or a similar program.
+During the lesson, you will learn about weather vanes, and the story will be illustrated with slides.
+The canvas bags will be sent by post 3-5 days before the educational program.

 For: pupils in grades 1 - 5.